aksfsu/QMOHI_tool/README.md

 ### Google Programmable Search Engine

-Obtain [Search engine ID](https://developers.google.com/custom-search/v1/overview).
+Obtain [Search Engine ID](https://developers.google.com/custom-search/v1/overview).
 This ID is referred to as Custom Search Engine (CSE) ID in QMOHI.

 Please see [the documentation](https://docs.google.com/document/d/1b1FpSLW9pDVb8dCTFXAdIr5tbsb-uodFfO3wz24rV54/edit#) for information on how you can opt for Programmable Search Element Paid API.